exogen/apollo-dynamic-queries/README.md

 needed by child components (in this case `name` and `disambiguation`) **only get added to the query if those components are actually rendered**.
-If you were to remove the child from the code above, the field should not be requested – without Artist needing to know about all the components to request fragments from ahead of time.
+If you were to remove the child from the code above, the field should not be requested – without Artist needing to know about all the components from which to add fragments ahead of time.
 It is completely dynamic.

 ## How it works